OpenCloudOS/nettrace/README.md

-                        skb count to trace (timeline should be enabled) --ret                 trace the return value --skb-mode            keep tracing skb once it is matched --force_stack         force print stack for "all" tracer
+                        skb count to trace (timeline should be enabled) --ret                 trace the return value --skb-mode            keep tracing skb once it is matched --force-stack         force print stack for "all" tracer
 ```

 - `--stack`: print the function call stack for the kernel function or tracepoint that enabled.